edwardmpearce/edwardmpearce.github.io/content/en/notes/exercises/maths-aptitude-test/_index.md

 When $\alpha = 0$, $f(\alpha t) = f(0)$ is constant with respect to $t$ and we have
 $$\int_{-\infty}^{\infty} f(\alpha t) e^{-2 \pi i \omega t} dt = f(0) \int_{-\infty}^{\infty} e^{-2 \pi i \omega t} dt = f(0) \delta(\omega)$$
 a multiple of the [Dirac delta function](https://mathworld.wolfram.com/DeltaFunction.html).
-This requires more sophisticed analysis than simple techniques for evaluating [improper integrals](https://en.wikipedia.org/wiki/Improper_integral).
+This requires more sophisticated analysis than simple techniques for evaluating [improper integrals](https://en.wikipedia.org/wiki/Improper_integral).
 See [here](https://en.wikipedia.org/wiki/Fourier_transform) for more properties of the Fourier transform.

 Tags: Fourier transform, Calculus, Improper integration